mravinale/better-auth/README.md

 # Better Auth Demo

-A simple authentication system built with Express and Better Auth, using Bearer tokens and persistent SQLite storage.
+A simple authentication system built with Express and Better Auth, using Bearer tokens and persistent PostgreSQL storage.

 ## Features

 - User registration and login with email & password
 - Bearer token authentication (no JWT)
-- Persistent session storage using SQLite
+- Persistent session storage using PostgreSQL
 - All authentication endpoints (`/api/auth/*`) are handled by Better Auth
 - Unified API router (`src/infrastructure/routes.js`) for all custom endpoints under `/api` (e.g., `/api/health`, `/api/protected`)